Claptar/spatialMPFC/preprocess/README.md

 This directory contains the preprocessing notebooks used to prepare raw spatial and single-cell datasets for downstream analysis:

-- **make_adata.ipynb**: Import raw data files and construct initial AnnData objects.
+- `make_adata.ipynb`: Import raw data files and construct initial AnnData objects.
-- **make_adata_filtered.ipynb**: Apply quality control filters to remove low-quality spots or cells.
+- `make_adata_filtered.ipynb`: Apply quality control filters to remove low-quality spots or cells.
-- **make_pseudobulk.ipynb**: Aggregate expression data into pseudobulk profiles by sample and annotation groups.
+- `make_pseudobulk.ipynb`: Aggregate expression data into pseudobulk profiles by sample and annotation groups.
+- `adata_to_csv.ipynb`: Export AnnData objects to CSV format for downstream analysis.